heatherveva/RegEx-Tutorial/regexmatchurl.md

 # Matching a URL with Regex

-Regular expressions, commonly referred to as regex, are highly functional code snippets that allow developers to validate user input information.
+Regular expressions, commonly referred to as regex, are highly functional code snippets which allow developers to validate user input information or run searches for character patterns.
 Take, for instance, a properly formatted URL, phone number, IP address, or email address, while they all share common characteristics and follow patterns, they remain unique among users.

-If you're unfamilar with regular expressions they may appear cryptic, even nonsensical, but with a little investigation regular expressions prove to be dynamic code snippets with consistent patterns.
+If you're unfamiliar with regular expressions they may appear cryptic, even nonsensical, but with a little investigation regular expressions prove to be dynamic bits of code used to automate the process of matching character combinations in strings.

 The following tutorial will break down the regex used to match a URL.
-Through this break down, we will demystify the regular expression by disecting each component of the expression in detail.
+Through this breakdown, we will demystify the regular expression by dissecting each of the expression’s components in detail.

 ## Summary

 In this scenario, a developer is looking to validate a user input for a URL or web address.
-By determining the unique patterns contained within any URL, a developer can format and use and regex to ensure the user has correctly entered a URL.
+By determining the unique patterns contained within a typical URL, a developer can format and use a regular expression to ensure the user has correctly entered a URL and that that URL matches the expected criteria.
 The regex to match a URL in Javascript appears below.

 Matching a URL: `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`